stormearthandlava/stormearthandlava.github.io/guide/general/macros.md

 <br>

 ## Elemental Shields
-This macro will cast {{ site.data.talent.earth_shield }} on yourself if you press Shift while using it, otherwise it will cast {{ site.data.spell.lightning_shield }} on yourself.
+This macro will cast {{ site.data.spell.earth_shield }} on yourself if you press Shift while using it, otherwise it will cast {{ site.data.spell.lightning_shield }} on yourself.

 ```
 #showtooltip